 The current population of India clocks at 1.3 billion.
-The number of mobile subscription crossed 1 billion figure in October 2015 and the count has increased to 1.03 billion as of May 2016, according to the country’s telecom regulator.
-Mobile phones have become a need in people’s life for communication as well as other day-to-day activities.
+The number of mobile subscription crossed 1 billion figure in October 2015 and the count has increased to 1.03 billion in May 2016, according to the country’s telecom regulator.
+Mobile phones have become a need in people’s llives for communication as well as other day-to-day activities.
 With the growing usage, the number of mobile towers in India has reached 400,000 which is expected to increase by 3% over the next three to five years.

 Since the mobile phones have become a necessity in this communication era, mobile towers are mushrooming like never before.
 We, however, are ignoring the exposure of the electromagnetic field (EMF) emitted by the towers and the phones.
 According to a report by WHO, the EMF produced are classified by the International Agency for Research on Cancer as serious health hazards.
-It is believed that the radiofrequency waves emitted from these towers are seriously harmful.
+It is believed that the radio frequency waves emitted from these towers are seriously harmful.
 However, despite many studies conducted in the last two decade, no adverse health effects have been established as being caused by mobile phone or towers, reports WHO.
 In fact, the another well-known association from Germany, known as ICNIRP, claims that in spite some uncertainty in this area, the recent evidences completely debunk the myth that mobile phone usage can cause brain tumours in adults.